-This Vegan Mushroom Wild Rice Soup recipe has been stirring around in my brain for a while now and now that I’ve made it…I’m wondering why in the world it took me so long.
-I’ve always loved wild rice soup but have given it up since going dairy-free – usually, that token creaminess of the soup is made up of butter, cream, and/or flour.
+This Vegan Mushroom Wild Rice Soup recipe has been stirring around in my brain for a while now.
+Now that I’ve made it…I’m wondering why in the world it took me so long.
+I’ve always loved wild rice soup but have given it up since going dairy-free.
+Usually, that token creaminess of the soup is made up of butter, cream, and/or flour.

 As you’ve seen with my favorite vegan chili, vegan pot pie, vegan baked ziti, and vegan shepherd’s pie, I’m all for recreating old favorites with a new, vegan twist.
 This Vegan Mushroom Wild Rice Soup is right up there with the best of them!

 It’s easy to make vegan too, thanks to some simple swaps.

 Here are all the reasons to love this Vegan Mushroom Wild Rice Soup:

 - Loaded with veggies

 - Perfect for chilly nights